Shun0212/OwlSpotLight/README.md

 # 🦉 OwlSpotlight

 **Instantly discover code with semantic search.
-A VS Code extension for searching Python functions and classes using natural language.**
+A VS Code extension for searching Python functions, classes, and methods using natural language.**

+---

+## 📝 Prerequisites

+- **You must clone this repository locally** to use OwlSpotlight.
+The extension works on your local codebase and does not support remote repositories or online browsing.

+---

 ![Demo](screenshot/result.png)

 ## ✨ Key Features

-- 🔍 **Natural language code search** – Find functions and classes with intuitive queries
+- 🔍 **Natural language code search** – Find Python functions, classes, and methods with intuitive queries
 - ⚡ **Instant jump** – Jump directly to results in your editor
-- 🎯 **Function & class support** – Search both functions and class methods
+- 🎯 **Function, class & method support** – Search both standalone functions and class methods, as well as class definitions
-- 📊 **Class ranking view** – See class relevance based on function scores
+- 📊 **Class ranking view** – See class relevance based on function/method scores
 - 🚀 **Fast incremental updates** – Only changed files are re-indexed
 - 🎨 **Intuitive UI** – Simple sidebar interface